sh4hin/Androl4b/README.md

    Open test suite for evaluating the effectiveness of taint-analysis tools specifically for Android apps

    [GoatDroid](https://github.com/jackMannino/OWASP-GoatDroid-Project)
+    A fully functional and self-contained training environment for educating developers and testers on Android security

    Sieve: A Password Manager App, showcasing some common Android vulnerabilities